Quantum tomography of three-qubit generalized Werner states: Framework for state tomography

 Since for $\eta = 1$ the density matrix \eqref{w4} represents the GHZ state, we pay special attention to this case.
 In our QST framework, we compare the accuracy of GHZ state reconstruction with another three-qubit entangled state defined as:

-which is commonly referred to as the W state. $\ket{GHZ}$ and $\ket{W}$ are representatives of two very different classes of tripartite entangled states \cite{Dur2000a}.
+which is commonly referred to as the W state. $\ket{GHZ}$ and $\ket{W}$ are representatives of two very different classes of three-particle entangled states \cite{Dur2000a}, which cannot be transformed into each other by local operations.
+These states are often compared in the context of three-photon entanglement as well as in a reference to their algebraic properties \cite{Sawicki2013}.
 The W state was proposed as a resource for several applications, such as secure quantum communication \cite{Jian2007}.
 Polarization-entangled W states can be obtained by parametric down-conversion from a single-photon source \cite{Yamamoto2002}, which implies that it is applicable in the framework considered in the present article.